mikomikotaishi/openJuice/Design_Document.typ

 = Module naming scheme
 This project follows a Java-style convention of naming modules, with the primary difference of omitting the top level domain and project name.
 In other words, the module should be named by its path relative to the project root delimited by `.` (to denote hierarchy), with the final word in the module name being the name of the file, in PascalCase.
 The name of the file itself should be in PascalCase.

-= Standard library modules
-This project has decided not to use the C++ standard library modules, simply because at the current time of writing they are not widely available, and have some questionable design choices (namely only allowing the option to be imported in their entirety).
-As such, we have decided to write standard library modules of our own that wrap the existing standard library headers into logical groupings and namespaces.

-The naming convention continues the module naming convention - a header `X` part of collection `x` should be named `mylib.x.Y` (where `Y` should be in PascalCase), and the module that exports all headers belonging to `x` will be named `mylib.x` (in lowercase).

-The option to override the default name of the standard library modules is offered by defining the macro `NO_RESERVED_STD`, however the codebase does not use this for future compatibility.

-The standard library modules provided are divided into their own directories, and each exported by another module that imports them into a collection of header modules, such as `std.core`, `std.math`, `std.os`, etc. This is to simplify the number of code packages needed to be imported into a file.
-At the end of these, we include ```cpp export using namespace std;``` for convenience.

-There are instances in which both the header and the module must be imported due to some issues with the existing code.
-If so, then do as necessary.

-If a header that is necessary is does not have an associated standard library module, please write it yourself in a logical directory and namespace, and import it to whatever module should export it.